Babymetal: Abroad

 The Daily Dot wrote, "for those of us whose musical tastes fall somewhere in the middle, Babymetal is kind of like a magical, leather-clad, fire-breathing, sonic unicorn."
 According to The Guardian, "This is Japanese pop music, created behind-the-scenes by some fiendish Machiavellian genius who almost certainly had a sudden 'Eureka!' moment in the middle of the night and realised that Japanese audiences were certain to unquestioningly embrace such a seemingly incongruous mish-mash of cutting-edge musical ideas."

 The Los Angeles Times in a review said, "Babymetal is a Japanese concept group, and they're the most divisive thing in heavy music right now."
 MetalSucks said, "Babymetal isn't metal.
 It's theater, the Japanese pop industry deconstructing post-millennial metal and modern pop tropes and reconstituting them into a fully realized, 360-degree entertainment experience."
+Opeth's Mikael Åkerfeldt praised Babymetal, calling the band "a great influx for metal".
 After Judas Priest's Rob Halford performed with Babymetal in July 2016, he shared, "Babymetal is the future of metal."
-Rob Zombie, in response to divisive comments from his fans after posting a photo of him posing with Babymetal, said "these three girls had more energy than 90 percent of the bands we play with".
+Rob Zombie, in response to divisive comments from his fans after posting a photo of him posing with Babymetal, said, "These three girls had more energy than 90 percent of the bands we play with".